0xABADCAFE/php8-playground/README.md

 - Magic call overhead remains extraordinarily bad:
     - For a trivial action, the overhead of a __call() based invocation is at least 10x worse than a regular function call.

 ### Deeper JIT Analysis

+In order to better understand how PHP8 accelerates the execution of the examples used in the test, please see the following pages.

 - [Inline Example](./docs/jit_inline_analysis.md)
 - [Direct Call Example](./docs/jit_direct_call_analysis.md)

+### Conclusion

+- PHP8 JIT execution is capable of significant performance gain over interpretation, however, in order to reach anything approaching natively compiled code in C requires ignoring a degree of commoon _best practise_, e.g:
+    - Not factoring out common code into smaller functions.
+    - Weakening encapsulation by implementing classes in a more _structure_ like way, i.e. foregoing simple getter/setter methods and allowing direct access to member properties where required.
+    - Writing code in a more _imperative_ and less _functional_ way.
+- In addition to the above, greater reliance on the developer optimising the PHP code manually using oldschool techniques, e.g:
+    - Manually inlining small functions.
+    - Common subexpression elimination.
+    - Loop unrolling.
+    - Strength reduction.
+    - Better understanding the PHP opcode output and how it is assembled in JIT mode.
+- Until these issues are addressed by PHP itself, PHP8 JIT is not yet a viable alternative for natively compiled extensions except where those extensions are not compute bound.